Why water is a huge issue for Texans right now - KESQ

 About 7 million Texans are under boil water advisories

-As of Wednesday, close to 7 million Texans are currently impacted by boil water notices, said Commissioner Toby Baker of the Texas Commission on Environmental Quality — a particularly grim number considering many may be without power with which to boil water.
+As of Thursday, around 13 million Texans were impacted by boil-water notices, said Commissioner Toby Baker of the Texas Commission on Environmental Quality — a particularly grim number considering many may be without power with which to boil water.

 In Waco, Mayor Dillon Meek is urging residents to slow their usage of water, after a false rumor said the water would be permanently cut off.